 For more information on Seattle Glassblowing Studio & Gallery.

-One of the most fun team building activities for large groups in Seattle is Whirlyball.
+One of the most fun team building activities for large groups in Seattle, Washington, is Whirlyball.
 Whirlyball is a team sport that is a cross between basketball, lacrosse, and hockey and is played while driving bumper car-like machines called “Whirlybugs.”
 The objective of Whirlyball is to use a lacrosse-inspired stick to scoop and hit a whiffle ball against the goal for points.

 Whirlyball Seattle offers an experience that will have your group racing at about four miles per hour to get the most goals!